Comments and what to do about them

 Getting Personal: No personal attacks are permitted in the comments.
 Feel free to disagree but not personally attack the author or any other commenters.
 Failure to respect fellow participants, commenters or authors on Movies Silently can result in a permanent comment ban and blocked access.
 There is no review or appeal if this occurs.

 Please note that personal attacks do not always mean name-calling.
 It can also be “sentences that include the words “people like you” or statements that begin “I bet you” or “you must/probably” etc.” In short, petty accusations and general nastiness are not tolerated.
 Don’t pick fights, don’t impute motives, don’t be horrible.

-Space Limits: I ask that you limit your comments to 200 words or less.
-Longer comments are difficult to moderate and to respond to.
-They may also trigger spam flags.
+Space Limits: Longer comments are difficult to moderate and to respond to.
+They may also trigger automated spam flags.

 Trackbacks Are Comments: Trackbacks and pingbacks are subject to this commenting policy.